Roshith93/100-days-of-code/r1-log.md

 ### DAY75- NOV 22nd 2018

 **Today's Progress**  I thought I could submit the project(My Reads) by today.
 But, getting stuck with some errors while trying to pass the state/props to another component.

+### DAY76- NOV 24nd 2018

+**Today's Progress** Submitted the project and waiting for the review

+### DAY77- NOV 25nd 2018

+**Today's Progress**  Started React Native.
+Learned the difference between React and React Native

+### DAY78- NOV 26nd 2018

+**Today's Progress** Tried executing the basics of React Native, Nested some components and explored little more

+### DAY79- NOV 27nd 2018

+**Today's Progress** Started doing the project from Udacity which is called Udacifitness.